torfsen/service/docs/index.rst

 * :py:meth:`~service.Service.kill` to kill the daemon
 * :py:meth:`~service.Service.is_running` to check whether the daemon is running
 * :py:meth:`~service.Service.get_pid` to get the daemon's process ID
+* :py:meth:`~service.Service.send` to send arbitrary signals to the daemon

 Subclasses usually do not need to override any of these.